Last Updated and Effective Date – June 1, 2022

 - It is the responsibility of the Lacrosse Canada Member Associations, the provincial lacrosse associations, to implement these processes - not Lacrosse Canada

-- To reiterate, the Saskatchewan Lacrosse Association is the only Lacrosse Canada Member Association, provincial lacrosse association, that has this process in place and posted for application - to which the Canadian Lacrosse League has applied and been approved
+- The Saskatchewan Lacrosse Association is the only Lacrosse Canada Member Association, provincial lacrosse association, that has actual policy in place, voted on by their executive, and posted for their members and application - to which the CLL has applied and was approved on February 14, 2022 for 'sanctioning'